-Pipelines and structure.
-No new pipelines or structures are planned.
 Regular maintenance will be undertaken including visual inspections and internal cleaning of pipelines.

 Production.
-The production at HARALD is coming from mature fields.
+The production at TYRA is coming from mature fields.
 This means that oil and gas production is declining while the water production is increasing.
 This makes the separation of the fluids extracted from the reservoirs (oil, water and gas) more challenging.
 Chemicals are used to effectively and safely process and separate the hydrocarbons from the produced water.
-A fraction of the oil and chemicals is contained in the treated produced water from the HARALD project, which is discharged to sea at Harald.
+A fraction of the oil and chemicals, which is contained in the treated produced water from the TYRA project, is discharged to sea at Tyra East and Tyra West.

-The use and discharge of production chemicals require approval form the Danish Environmental Protection Agency (DEPA).
+The use and discharge of production chemicals requires approval from the Danish Environmental Protection Agency (DEPA).